Elfaria-Wistoria/ClarityAI/README.md

 ## 📞 Support

-For support, email edwinsyah23032003@gmail.com or open an issue in the repository.
+For support, please open an issue in the repository: [ClarityAI Issues](https://github.com/Elfaria-Wistoria/ClarityAI/issues)

 ---
 Made with ❤️ for better eye health care accessibility